-- ✓ Specific information will be passed on to the new class teacher in advance and in most cases, a planning meeting will take place with the new teacher. - ✓ Where necessary, special arrangements are put in place for transition. - ✓ The children will visit their new classes and be introduced to their new environment.
+- ✓ Specific information will be passed on to the new class teacher in advance and a planning meeting will take place with the new teacher. - ✓ Where necessary, special arrangements are put in place for transition. - ✓ The children will visit their new classes and be introduced to their new environment.